-This classic Mexican sesame seed sauce, also known as green mole, is tangy, herbal and spicy all at the same time
+This classic Mexican sesame seed sauce is tangy, herbal and spicy all at the same time

 - 1 jar Molli Mexico City Cooking Sauce

 - 1/2 cup sesame seeds

 - 1 leaf hoja santa (dried or fresh) Substitute: 1/2 cup of dill

 In a small skillet, toast sesame seeds over medium heat, stirring constantly, for about 3 minutes or until golden but not browned.

 Pour Mexico City sauce in a blender and add the toasted sesame seeds along with the broth, cilantro, and hoja santa or fennel fronds.
 Blend until sauce is smooth, about a minute.

 Pour sauce in a medium saucepan, bring to a boil and reduce heat to just simmer.
 Cover and let cook for 5 minutes.
 Season with salt to taste and keep warm.

 Season salmon with salt and pepper.
 Coat a large non-stick baking sheet with olive oil.
 Place salmon on baking sheet.
 Bake until salmon is cooked through, about 12 minutes for medium-rare.

 Place salmon in a plate and ladle 3 to 4 tablespoons of the Green Pipian sauce over the fish.
 Garnish with some toasted sesame seeds and a few cilantro leaves.
 Provecho!